andrewuebe/rotten_scraper/README.md

 # Rotten Scraper

-`rotten_scraper` is a Python-based web scraping tool designed to extract movie data from box office rankings and a popular movie review aggregate website.
+`rotten_scraper` is a Python-based web scraping tool designed to collect data from a popular movie review aggregate website.
 The extracted data is stored in a MongoDB database for further analysis and insights.

 ## Setup Instructions